-With the Comprehensive Plan adopted, it is now time to move forward with implementing the vision through the goals and implementation strategies, including the future land use policy as contained in the future land use section.
-This Plan is grounded in the community input that was received during the process and the analyses that were performed of the data that form the basis of our understanding of the Town.
-The process, ideas, information, and proposed policies were vetted by the Steering Committee throughout the development of the Plan and public input received from the community survey and public meetings.
+With the Comprehensive Plan adopted, it is now time to move forward with implementing the vision through the goals and implementation strategies; including the future land use policies contained in the Future Land Use section.
+This Plan is grounded in the community input that was received during the process, as well as the data analyses that were performed at the onset of this project.
+The process, ideas, information, and proposed policies were vetted by the Steering Committee throughout the development of the Plan.
 Taken together, the public input and close oversight of the process have produced a plan with broad community support that will serve the Town of Mineral Springs over the next five to ten years.

-Plan implementation will take many forms, including the adoption of policies, budgeting for new programs and capital improvements, creating new plans to address specific issues such as new conceptual plans for the Town Center area, and ongoing updates to the Town's development regulations.
+Plan implementation will take many forms, including the adoption of policies, budgeting for new programs and capital improvements, creating new plans to address specific issues (such as new conceptual plans for the Town Center area), and ongoing updates to the Town's development regulations.
 To that end, the Comprehensive Plan will serve as a guide for elected and appointed officials, Town staff, residents, business and property owners, and those with development interests in the community.
 The Plan will help to guide their actions and ensure that there is clarity as to the desired path forward.
 In particular, land use decisions will be guided by the Plan, as it must be consulted for consistency each time a major policy decision is made.